python/cpython/Doc/using/windows.rst

 supported installation of Python.
 To make Python available, the CPython team has compiled Windows installers (MSI packages) with every `release
 <https://www.python.org/download/releases/>`_ for many years.
 These installers
-are primarily intended to add a system-wide installation of Python, with the core interpreter and library being shared by all application.
-Non-shared layouts of the Python interpreter may also be created with the same installer, however, the released installer is not intended for embedding in other installers.
+are primarily intended to add a per-user installation of Python, with the core interpreter and library being used by a single user.
+The installer is also able to install for all users of a single machine, and a separate ZIP file is available for application-local distributions.

 Installation Steps
 ------------------